 Sara Gry Striegler is a member of the SIRI commission.
 This article was originally published on the SIRI commission blog on Berlingske Business (in Danish).

 SIRIkommissionen (the SIRI commission, named after Apple’s voice assistant) was founded by Ida Auken, member of the Danish Parliament for Radikale Venstre (Danish Social Liberal Party ), and Thomas Damkjær Petersen, president of the Danish Society of Engineers, IDA.
-The members of the commission come from business and industry, universities, the Danish Council on Ethics and the labour market parties (employers and employees).
+The members of the commission come from business and industry, universities, and the labour market parties (employers and employees).
 They take turns blogging, representing their own views but based on discussions within the commission.

 The aim of SIRIkommissionen is to promote awareness of the transformation brought about by artificial intelligence and digital disruption in society at large and, in particular, in our labour market – including the impact of these changes in human terms.